 The Tuscobia Ultra was first held in 2009 on the 75-mile Tuscobia Trail between Rice Lake and Park Falls in northern Wisconsin.
 As word spread of this unique event, the number of participants increased in 2010, including four guys in the 150-mile run division.
 Participants consisted of both curious winter first timers and experienced cold weather adventurers.

-Unfortunately in 2011, the previous race director was unable to continue the race and therefore, with a month to go, we decided to take it on.
-Race HQ (including the finish line) was moved to a local establishment, the Chequamegon Canoe Club (CCC) at the gracious offering of its proprietor, Greg Broome.
+Unfortunately in 2011, the previous event director was unable to continue the event and therefore, with a month to go, we decided to take it on.
+Event HQ (including the finish line) was moved to a local establishment, the Chequamegon Canoe Club (CCC) at the gracious offering of its proprietor, Greg Broome.
 Greg was able to rope two more Park Falls locals into helping us, Mike and Gail Boushon.
 The three of them recruited a few more volunteers, to which we added our merry band of volunteer friends.
 With everyone chipping in we were able to pull off the event!
 Things were very low key that first year.
-54 racers started in 2011 with less than ideal snow conditions on race weekend, making for quite a challenging time on the trail.
+54 participants started in 2011 with less than ideal snow conditions for the weekend, making for quite a challenging time on the trail.
 Despite, or more likely, because of this, we had a lot of satisfied souls at the finish line.